terminatorover/RGStack/README.md

 ### Required
 A View that conforms to the `ConfigurableCard` protocol

-CardStack is available through [CocoaPods](http://cocoapods.org).
+RGStack is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod 'RGStack'